For years I couldn’t speak in front of an audience. I was terrified.

 At the time I edited a computer magazine for beginners.
 One Christmas, BBC Radio London asked me to come to the studio on Boxing Day to field questions from new computer owners who didn’t know how to get started.

-It was something I was comfortable talking about.
-There were only two or three of us in the studio and it was a long session, long enough to get over my nerves.
+It was a subject I was more than comfortable talking about.
+There were only two or three of us in the studio.
+It was a long session, two or three hours, long enough to get over my nerves.

 At this point I realised I was speaking to a large audience and people found what I had to say was interesting.

 This gave me the confidence to speak in public, but to stand on a stage still felt scary.
-I’ll write about how I managed that in a follow-up post.
+There’s a follow-up post looking at how I managed the next step overcoming my fear of public speaking.